Are two minds better than one?

 But when the need is to execute those ideas or to make a decision about them… well, the answer from my perspective is usually no.

 The essential idea I want you to take from this post is that utilizing multiple minds in the form of a Mastermind Group is extremely valuable and effective way to achieve your goals.

 Think of a Mastermind Group as a Board of Directors for your life, business, or both.

 Wouldn’t it be fun to to have a group of advisors who are already doing what you’re doing and who motivate you on regular basis?

 I’ll let you answer it

 Live Your Dreams!

 P.S If you’re interested in me facilitating your own mastermind group or having a one-on-one mastermind session with me, please fill out the form in this link.
-Beside managing the time and structure for each session, I also provide advice, feedback, ideas, resources, as well as celebrating wins with you.
+This service is offered on a session-by-session basis AND the number of slots opened.
+Beside managing the structure for each session, I also provide advice, feedback, ideas, and resources.

 Tal is unbelievably reliable at organising mastermind sessions, and always ensures that we stay on-topic.
 Despite this, he’s a lot of fun to speak to, enjoys a laugh, and possesses multi-disciplinary insight that’s exceedingly rare.
 Basically, he’s one of those people that you wish you could clone.
 Ashley Bloom